It opens your abdomen (belly), where urine leaves your body.

 If you have problems with your night drainage system plumbing, you can glue the connections between the night drainage system and your bag.

-If you move around a lot while sleeping, wear a leg stabilizer or Foley® catheter bra.
+If you move around while sleeping, wear a leg stabilizer or Foley® catheter bra.
 You can order these accessories when you order your supplies.

 Leg drainage bag

-A leg drainage bag is a bag that holds more urine than your normal bag.
-You may want to use a leg drainage bag if you are traveling or are unable to use the bathroom to empty your bag (for example, when you are playing golf or in a traffic jam).
+A leg drainage bag is a bag that holds more urine than your everyday bag.
+You may want to use a leg drainage bag if you are traveling or cannot use the bathroom to empty your bag (for example, when you are playing golf or in a traffic jam).

-Leg drainage bags may not be covered by your insurance plan.
-You can call your ostomy supply dealer to find out if your insurance covers leg drainage bags.
+Your insurance plan may not cover leg drainage bags.
+You can call your ostomy supply dealer to determine if your insurance covers leg drainage bags.

 Leg Drainage Bag Care